Educational Resources & University Programs

-GPI’s 360° approach to glass education provides students with classroom and real-life experience to become the future of the glass industry, tomorrow.
+GPI provides resources for classroom and real-life experience for students to become the future of the glass industry.

 GPI’s Educational Program endeavors to instruct university-level packaging students in the following core areas:

-GPI proudly supports the packaging program at each of the following schools:
+GPI proudly supports the packaging program at each of the following universities:

 - California Polytechnic State University